SandraBotica/ML_Project_4/report.md

 #### Hyperparameters
  - Changing the train_test_split with test-size = 0.2 and then 0.3, rather than the deafult setting of 0.25
  - Adding stratify = y in the train-test-split
- - When creating the model experimenting with sifferent solvers e.g. lbfgs, liblinear, newton-cg and sag and saga for scaled data.
+ - When creating the model experimenting with different solvers e.g. lbfgs, liblinear, newton-cg and sag and saga for scaled data.
 ## Results
 The logistic regression model was better at predicting the `1` (More chance of heart disease > 50% diameter narrowing) label then the `0` (Less chance of heart disease < 50% diameter narrowing) labels.
 This may be due to the bias of data having 41 `1`s and only 35 `0`s.